jamesmagoo/nostr-writer/README.md

 <!-- Install from the Community Plugin list by searching "Nostr Writer" -->

 ### Manually Installing the Plugin
--   Head over to [releases](https://github.com/jamesmagoo/nostr-writer/releases) and download a release (latest is recommended).
+-   Head over to [releases](https://github.com/jamesmagoo/nostr-writer/releases) and download a release (latest is recommended) or the pre-release for upcoming features.
 -   Navigate to your plugin folder in your prefered vault: `VaultFolder/.obsidian/plugins/`
 -   Create a new folder called `nostr-writer`
 -   Copy and paste over `main.js`, `styles.css`, `manifest.json` into the newly created `/nostr-writer` folder.